 Holly Fernandez Lynch

-Holly Fernandez Lynch, JD, MBioethics, has been Executive Director of the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School since 2012.
-In Fall 2017, she will step down to join the Department of Medical Ethics and Health Policy at the University of Pennsylvania’s Perelman School of Medicine, where she will be Assistant Professor and Assistant Faculty Director of Online Education.
+Holly Fernandez Lynch, JD, MBioethics, was Executive Director of the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School from 2012 to 2017.
+In Fall 2017, she stepped down to join the Department of Medical Ethics and Health Policy at the University of Pennsylvania’s Perelman School of Medicine, where she is an Assistant Professor and Assistant Faculty Director of Online Education.

 Holly’s scholarship focuses on law, bioethics, and health policy, in particular the regulation and ethical conduct of research with human subjects and conflicts of conscience in health care.
 She published Conflicts of Conscience in Health Care: An Institutional Compromise in 2008 (MIT Press), and has released several co-edited volumes stemming out of Petrie-Flom Center conferences.

-Holly has been faculty at the Harvard Medical School Center for Bioethics, where she co-teaches a course on “Health Law, Policy, and Bioethics.”
-In 2014, Holly was appointed as a member of the Secretary's Advisory Committee on Human Research Protections (SACHRP), U.S. Department of Health and Human Services.
+During her time at Harvard, Holly was faculty at the Harvard Medical School Center for Bioethics, where she co-taught a course on “Health Law, Policy, and Bioethics.”
+In 2014, she was appointed as a member of the Secretary's Advisory Committee on Human Research Protections (SACHRP), U.S. Department of Health and Human Services.

 Holly previously practiced FDA law at Hogan & Hartson, LLP (now Hogan Lovells) in Washington, DC.
 In addition, Holly has government experience as a bioethicist working with the Human Subjects Protection Branch at the NIH’s Division of AIDS.
 She was also Senior Policy and Research Analyst for President Obama’s Commission for the Study of Bioethical Issues, where she worked on Ethically Impossible: STD Research in Guatemala from 1946-1948.
 Holly has served as a member of the Institutional Review Board at The Fenway Institute, and as a member of expert working groups at the Multi-Regional Clinical Trials Center at Harvard.